Kunlong1994/lab3/Lab-03.md

 What happens when the field of view is clear?
 Move your hand or a piece of paper over the sensor and see how the readings vary with distance.

 **a.
-Describe the voltage change over the sensing range of the sensor.
-A sketch of voltage vs. distance would work also.
+Describe how the readings change over the sensing range of the sensor.
+A sketch of readings vs. distance would work also.
 Does it match up with what you expect from the datasheet?**

 Now, the beauty of I2C: you can read data from **both** of these sensors in a single sketch.
 How do you do this?
 A simple way is to merge the two sketches together.
 This can be kind of tricky, but the general gist is this: pick one sketch to be the base sketch that you will modify.
 Then, from the other sketch: first, copy directly over any global variables or functions -- these don't go inside other functions, they are top level.
 Second, the other sketch's `setup` and `loop` functions' contents should be pasted into the base sketch's `setup` and `loop` functions, respectively.
 Make sure you're not duplicating anything that only needs to happen once, for example,  `Serial.begin(9600);`.